 Karen has been involved with Ted E. Bear Hollow since 2006.
 She has a background as a licensed investment manager, human resource consultant, and brings over 15 years of project and people management.
 Karen first came to Grief’s Journey as a family member dealing with the tragic death of her son, and quickly realized that this was the place where she wanted to give back.
 She began volunteering as a support group facilitator and jumped at the opportunity to become a permanent member of the staff when a position became available.
 She says this is “the job of her heart” and is thrilled to be a part of this caring and growing organization.

 Grief’s Journey has been close to Ellie’s heart for over a decade.
 She received our services as a middle school student, served as a committed volunteer throughout high school and college, and became our practicum student in 2016.
 Her experiences in this role deepened her passion for the work done at Grief’s Journey and inspired her to pursue employment here.
 She is proud of our belief that ‘Together hope grows’ and looks forward to watching Grief’s Journey evolve.
-She is completing her Bachelor in Social Work and will pursue a Master in Social Work at the University of Nebraska Omaha.
+Ellie completed her Bachelor in Social Work and is pursuing a Master in Social Work degree at the University of Nebraska Omaha.

 During her employment as a Bilingual Liaison with Omaha Public Schools, Sara became involved with Grief’s Journey in 2010 when a Spanish-speaking family signed up for grief support.
 From that moment, Sara developed a passion for providing grief support to the Spanish-speaking community.
 In 2015, Sara became an official member of the Grief’s Journey staff.
 In addition to her background serving Latino families within the Omaha Public Schools, Sara also worked as an immigration paralegal.
 She has her Bachelor’s Degree in Sociology and Spanish and her Master’s Degree in Sociology from the University of Nebraska at Omaha.